amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 ![v15 prepared custom plan latency for partitioned tables](https://s3.ap-northeast-1.amazonaws.com/amitlan.com/files/param-partition-woes-img2.png)

-I proposed a [patch](https://commitfest.postgresql.org/38/3478/) to fix that, mainly by not locking the partitions that need not be locked.
+I proposed a [patch](https://commitfest.postgresql.org/38/3478/) to fix that, which it does by making the plancache not lock the partitions that need not be locked.
 The latency graph with the patch applied:

 ![v16 prepared generic plan latency for partitioned tables](https://s3.ap-northeast-1.amazonaws.com/amitlan.com/files/param-partition-woes-img3.png)